 7. How to manage your tasks using Gmail Labels

-Turn a label into an actionable Kanban board
+Turn a label into a Kanban board

 Sync your Kanban boards with Trello